arainho/secure-git-workshop/README.md

 - Fill out config.ini with the correspondent data
 ```

-7. Double check that the private config.ini is ignored
+7. Double check that config.ini is indeed ignored
 ```
 git check-ignore -v *
 ```